Skip to main content

 Nginx Plus Ingress- TCP/UDP Upstreams

-The Nginx Plus Ingress - TCP/UDP Upstreams metrics dashboard provides information about each upstream group for TCP and UDP traffic, showing number of TCP and UDP upstreams, servers, back-up servers, error responses and health monitoring.
+The Nginx Plus Ingress - TCP/UDP Upstreams metrics dashboard provides information about each upstream group for TCP and UDP traffic, showing the number of TCP and UDP upstreams, servers, backup servers, error responses, and health monitoring.

 Use this dashboard to:

-• Gain information about TCP and UDP upstreams, servers and back-up servers.
+• Gain information about TCP and UDP upstream, servers, and backup servers.

-• Gain information about TCP and UDP upstreams traffic: received and sent; speed, requests/responses amount, downtime and response time.
+• Gain information about TCP and UDP upstream traffic: received and sent; speed, requests/responses amount, downtime, and response time.

-• Gain information about TCP and UDP upstreams error responses: percentage of responses by server, percentage of each type of error responses.
+• Gain information about TCP and UDP upstream error responses: percentage of responses by the server, percentage of each type of error response.

-• Gain information about TCP and UDP upstreams health monitoring.
+• Gain information about TCP and UDP upstream health monitoring.

 Nginx Plus Ingress